Other healthy eating tips

 The iodine-only tablet can provide about two-thirds of your recommended daily iodine needs during pregnancy and breastfeeding.
 The other third will need to come from food.

 Foods containing iodine

 From September 2009 most bread (except organic) must contain iodine.
 Iodine has been added to bread to increase the amount of iodine the general population, including pregnant and breastfeeding women, can obtain from food.
 However, this does not replace the need for pregnant and breastfeeding women to take an iodine-only tablet.

 It is also recommended that you regularly choose foods that are good sources of iodine.
 These include:

 - home-made sushi (when prepared with freshly cooked rice, without raw, smoked or cold cooked meat or seafood and eaten immediately).

-For more information on the types and amounts of fish and shellfish you can safely consume during pregnancy, see MAF’s ‘Pullout guide to food safety in pregnancy’.
+For more information on the types and amounts of fish and shellfish you can safely consume during pregnancy, see MPI’s ‘Pullout guide to food safety in pregnancy’.
 Find the link in the panel to the right.

 Products containing brown seaweed